Q: How many students are accepted?

-Q: Do you have minimum requirements for GRE scores.
-Do you have minimum requirements for undergraduate or graduate GPA?
+Q: Do you have minimum requirements for GRE scores?
+Do you have minimum requirements for undergraduate or graduate GPAs?

 A: We require that all prospective students submit GRE scores as part of their application.
-We do not have a minimum for test scores, undergraduate or graduate GPA’s.
-We consider the complete application, especially evidence of critical reading, writing, and analytic abilities as well as indications of commitment to completing the degree and potential for excellence in the field.
+We do not have a minimum for test scores, undergraduate GPAs, or graduate GPAs.
+We consider the complete application, especially evidence of critical reading, writing, and analytic abilities, as well as indications of commitment to completing the degree and potential for excellence in the field.